Self-advocacy: Neurodiversity

-Values and Goals
+Values and goals

-Person First
+Person first

-Being a person first is a value articulated early on in the self advocacy movement.
+Being a person first is a value articulated early on in the self-advocacy movement.
 Many people with I/DD have been dehumanized or treated as less than human throughout their lives.
-By saying that they are a person first, self advocates said that they were more than just their disability and that they deserved the same rights and opportunities as people without a disability.
+By saying that they are a person first, self-advocates said that they were more than just their disability and that they deserved the same rights and opportunities as people without a disability.

 For this reason, many people with intellectual and developmental disabilities prefer person-first language.
-In person-first language, you would say "people with developmental disabilities" or "person with Down syndrome."
+In person-first language, you would say "people with developmental disabilities" or "person with Down syndrome".
 A notable exception is autism.
 Even though autism is a developmental disability, the community tends to prefer identity-first language.
-In identity-first language, you would say "autistic people" or "autistic person."
+In identity-first language, one would say "autistic people" or "autistic person".

 The self-advocacy movement is also very against the use of mental retardation, retarded, or any variation of the term.
 In addition to it not being recognized as a medical diagnosis anymore, there is a great deal of stigma against the term.
 There is the "Say the Word to End the Word" campaign, which seeks to end the use of the term.

 Self-determination

-Self determination is the right of all people to make their own choices.
+Self-determination is the right of all people to make their own choices.
 Choices were often denied to people with intellectual and developmental disabilities and still are today.
-People under guardianship do not get to make their own decisions about where they live and how they spend their money.
-Self advocates work for the replacement of guardianship with supported decision making where people can make their own decisions, with support from friends, family or professionals.
+People under guardianship do not get to make their own decisions about where they live and how they spend their money. self-advocates work for the replacement of guardianship with supported decision making where people can make their own decisions, with support from friends, family or professionals.

 Dignity of risk is the idea that everyone has the right to make mistakes and to take risks.
-It is related to self determination, which is about the right to make choices.
+It is related to self-determination, which is about the right to make choices.
 Many people with I/DD were stopped from making their own decisions, out of fear that they could make bad decisions, but dignity of risk says that the right to take risks and make mistakes is an essential human right.
 For example, a person with an intellectual disability could go to college, even if they might have trouble passing their classes.

-Community Living
+Community living

 Community living is the idea that people should live in the community and not in institutions.
 Institutions segregate people away from their homes, families and friends.
 They are also rife with abuse and neglect.
 People with I/DD should receive the supports that they need to live where they want to.
 This is also a core value of the independent living movement.

-Equal Employment and Education
+Equal employment and education

-Self advocates argue for equal opportunities in all areas of life, but especially education and employment.
+self-advocates argue for equal opportunities in all areas of life, but especially education and employment.